jtheck/GetFire/README.md

 ---

-Contact GetFire (https://www.getfire.net/@Heck) for comments or opportunities.
+Contact GetFire (https://www.getfire.net/@Heck) to confirm your URL, for comments or opportunities.

 ©2012-2018 GetFire.net All rights reserved.